What is Nirodha?

 The Buddhist register

-In the Pāli canon and the surrounding Theravāda and Mahāyāna commentaries, nirodha operates inside the analytic vocabulary of the Four Noble Truths.
-The Buddha's first sermon at Sarnath introduces dukkha-nirodha as the third truth — the cessation of *dukkha* is possible, and is what *nirvāṇa* names — and the classical commentary specifies the operative relation: the third truth is to be realised, not produced.
-The mechanism the Buddhist analysis names is the unwinding of *dependent origination* — the twelve-link chain through which *avidyā* (ignorance) conditions *saṃskāras* (formations), which condition consciousness, name-and-form, the sense-bases, contact, feeling, craving, clinging, becoming, birth, and aging-and-death — under the recognition that any link can be the point at which the chain stops being followed.
-The same vocabulary recurs in the saññāvedayita-nirodha of the Theravāda *jhāna* literature — the cessation of perception and feeling, the deepest of the formless attainments — and in the saṅkhāra-nirodha of the *vipassanā* curriculum, the unwinding of the formations the practitioner has been observing arise and pass.
-The technical machinery diverges from the Yogic; the operative claim about cessation as a workable goal of contemplative practice does not.
+In the Pāli canon and the surrounding Theravāda and Mahāyāna commentaries, nirodha operates inside the vocabulary of the Four Noble Truths.
+The Buddha's first sermon at Sarnath introduces dukkha-nirodha as the third truth: the cessation of *dukkha* is possible, and *nirvāṇa* names that cessation.
+The classical commentary specifies: the third truth is to be realised, not produced.
+The mechanism is the unwinding of dependent origination.
+This is the twelve-link chain through which *avidyā* (ignorance) conditions *saṃskāras* (formations), which condition consciousness, name-and-form, the sense-bases, contact, feeling, craving, clinging, becoming, birth, and aging-and-death.
+The recognition is that any link can become the point at which the chain stops.
+The same vocabulary appears in the saññāvedayita-nirodha of the Theravāda *jhāna* literature: the cessation of perception and feeling, the deepest of the formless attainments.
+It appears again in the saṅkhāra-nirodha of the *vipassanā* curriculum, the unwinding of formations the practitioner observes arising and passing.
+The technical machinery differs from the Yogic register.
+The operative claim that cessation is a workable goal does not.

 In the index

 The nirodha analysis reaches the corpus through teaching streams in both registers.
-Sadhguru's *Inner Engineering: A Yogi's Guide to Joy* and the Inner Engineering Online programme deliver the eight-limbed scaffold the Yogic nirodha operates inside; his longer-form lectures, his talk on disability and spiritual practice and the talk on unlocking the mind's full potential carry the citta-vṛtti-nirodhaḥ claim into accessible English without naming the technical aphorism the work is downstream of.
-Paramahansa Yogananda's *Autobiography of a Yogi* carries the kriyā-yoga lineage in which the Sūtras' architecture is the operating system on which the more esoteric techniques run.
-Adyashanti's *True Meditation* gives the cleanest English-language instructional sequence for the inner-three-limb continuum under which nirodha-pariṇāma becomes available, and his *Do Nothing* approaches the same depth from the opposite vector — by setting every technique aside, the nirodha that does not require effort to occur becomes the working ground rather than the produced result.
-Rupert Spira's *Being Aware of Being Aware* translates the recognition into non-dual register: the witness in which the modifications occur was always available, the nirodha is the dropping of the misidentification rather than the production of a vacant field.
-The Buddhist register reaches the corpus through Jon Kabat-Zinn's MBSR programme, which translates the dukkha-nirodha claim into the clinical attention-training register the eight-week protocol carries; Tara Brach and Jack Kornfield's *Power of Awareness*, which works the Eightfold Path operations through a contemporary *vipassanā* curriculum; and Pema Chödrön's *When Things Fall Apart*, which carries the Vajrayāna treatment of the same operation under the rubric of *groundlessness*.
+Sadhguru's *Inner Engineering: A Yogi's Guide to Joy* and the Inner Engineering Online programme deliver the eight-limbed scaffold the Yogic nirodha operates inside.
+His longer-form lectures, his talk on disability and spiritual practice, and the talk on unlocking the mind's full potential carry the citta-vṛtti-nirodhaḥ claim into accessible English without naming the aphorism the work descends from.
+Paramahansa Yogananda's *Autobiography of a Yogi* carries the kriyā-yoga lineage in which the Sūtras' architecture is the operating system for the more esoteric techniques.
+Adyashanti's True Meditation gives the clearest English instructional sequence for the inner-three-limb continuum under which nirodha-pariṇāma becomes available.
+His *Do Nothing* approaches the same depth from the opposite direction: by setting every technique aside, the nirodha that requires no effort becomes the working ground rather than the produced result.
+Rupert Spira's *Being Aware of Being Aware* translates the recognition into non-dual register.
+The witness in which the modifications occur was always available; nirodha is the dropping of the misidentification, not the production of a vacant field.
+In the Buddhist register, Jon Kabat-Zinn's MBSR programme translates dukkha-nirodha into the clinical attention-training register of the eight-week protocol.
+Tara Brach and Jack Kornfield's Power of Awareness works the Eightfold Path through a contemporary *vipassanā* curriculum.
+Pema Chödrön's *When Things Fall Apart* carries the Vajrayāna treatment under the rubric of *groundlessness*.
 Thich Nhat Hanh on emptiness, signlessness and aimlessness and Br.
-Troi Duc Niem's reflection from Plum Village carry the Mahāyāna inflection — the same dukkha-nirodha read through the Madhyamaka analysis of *emptiness* the lineage descends from.
+Troi Duc Niem's reflection from Plum Village carry the Mahāyāna inflection: dukkha-nirodha read through the Madhyamaka analysis of *emptiness* the lineage descends from.

-Nirodha in the Yogic register is not the cessation of cognitive content — the standard misreading the popular reception has imported from second-hand readings of Sūtra I.2 — but the cessation of the misidentification of the witness with the moving content.
-The classical commentary is consistent that a practitioner who has produced a temporarily vacant cognitive field but has not seen through the misidentification has done the lower-grade version of the operation rather than the one the Sūtras' architecture is engineered toward.
-Nirodha in the Buddhist register is not annihilation in the cosmological sense the early Western reception sometimes read *nirvāṇa* as — the Pāli canon is explicit that dukkha-nirodha is the cessation of *dukkha*, the cessation of the configuration under which experience is felt as unsatisfactory, rather than the cessation of experience itself.
-And the two registers are not interchangeable on closer inspection: the Yogic nirodha operates inside the Sāṃkhya dualism it inherits, in which the witness is plural and the field it observes is prakṛti; the Buddhist nirodha operates inside the *anattā* analysis, in which the witness the Yogic vocabulary posits is itself one of the configurations the path is engineered to see through.
-The cognates are real, the operative move is recognisably shared, and the doctrinal architecture the move sits inside differs.
-Mapping across the two registers loosely — as if the *kaivalya* of the Sūtras and the *nirvāṇa* of the canon named the same recognition — is the standard simplification the popular contemplative reception has produced and the technical commentary tradition has consistently declined to ratify.
+In the Yogic register, nirodha is not the cessation of cognitive content.
+The popular reception often reads Sūtra I.2 that way, but the classical commentary is consistent: what is ceased is the misidentification of the witness with the moving content, not the content itself.
+A practitioner who reaches a temporarily blank cognitive field but has not seen through the misidentification has done the lower-grade version of the operation.
+In the Buddhist register, nirodha is not cosmological annihilation.
+The early Western reception sometimes read *nirvāṇa* that way, but the Pāli canon is explicit: dukkha-nirodha is the cessation of *dukkha*, the cessation of the configuration under which experience is felt as unsatisfactory.
+Experience itself does not cease.
+And the two registers are not interchangeable.
+The Yogic nirodha operates inside the Sāṃkhya dualism it inherits, in which the witness is plural and the field it observes is prakṛti.
+The Buddhist nirodha operates inside the *anattā* analysis, in which the witness the Yogic vocabulary posits is itself one of the configurations the path is engineered to see through.
+The cognates are real and the operative move is recognisably shared.
+The doctrinal architecture the move sits inside differs.
+Treating *kaivalya* of the Sūtras and *nirvāṇa* of the canon as the same recognition is the standard simplification the popular reception has produced.
+The technical commentary tradition has consistently declined to ratify it.